 A Little About Me

-In September of 2017 I began working on a PhD in practical theology at Emmanuel College in the Toronto School of Theology.
-My dissertation (which is a work in progress) is an exploration of the spiritual lives of people with lived experience of self-injury in order to serve healing.
-I am reading memoirs written by those who self-injure in order to listen to the voices of the memoirists.
-My research interests are: mental health and spirituality, disability theology and mad people's history.
+My dissertation work (which is a work in progress) is an exploration of the spiritual lives of people with lived experience of self-injury.
+My research interests include: mental health and spirituality, disability theology and mad people's history.

 Within my role at Emmanuel College, I have a research and teaching fellowship that enables me to work with students who are studying to become psycho-spiritual therapists, spiritual care providers and chaplains within the province of Ontario, Canada.
 My advisor is Dr. Pamela McCarroll, who is the Director of the Masters of Pastoral Studies Program at TST.
 I volunteered in the Spiritual Care department at the Centre for Addiction and Mental Health (CAMH) in Toronto from 2018-2020.